-The Bonds will be registered initially in the name of Cede & Co., as nominee for The Depository Trust Company, New York, New York, which will act as depository for the Bonds.
-The Bonds will be issued and sold by means of a book-entry only system, as more fully described and set forth in the Official Statement, dated February 23, 2004, prepared in connection with the Bonds (the "Official Statement").
-We express no opinion herein as to the accuracy, adequacy or completeness of the Official Statement, and make no representation that we have independently verified the contents of the Official Statement.
+The Bonds will initially be registered in the name of Cede & Co., as nominee for The Depository Trust Company, New York, New York, which will act as depository for the Bonds.
+The Bonds will be issued and sold by means of a book-entry-only system as more fully set forth in the Official Statement dated June 8, 2004 prepared in connection with the Bonds (the "Official Statement").